Wolf at the Door (album)

 Wolf at the Door is an album by the American blues musician Walter "Wolfman" Washington, released in 1991.
+It was his third album for Rounder Records.

 Production

 The album was produced by Scott Billington.
 It was recorded with Washington's Roadmasters band.
+"Hello Stranger" was written by Doc Pomus.

 Critical reception

 The Washington Post wrote that "Washington broadens the blues focus of his first two solo albums to include pop-jazz and Southern soul numbers ... he's singing better than ever and he plays guitar with a welcome new restraint."
 USA Today thought that "the venerable singer/guitarist and his ace Roadmasters are impressively flexible, brewing up le bon temps with jazz ('Peepin), gospel ('It Doesn't Really Matter') and blues ('Tailspin')."